Andy-Boraphet/CSS342A-2022-Spring/exam/final.md

 ```

-**5.4 (3pt) Use the tree in 5.1 as input to the delete_tree function, and list the node values in the sequence of visit by delete_tree.**
+**5.4 (3pt) Use the tree in 5.1 as input to the delete_tree function, and list the node values in the sequence of deleted by delete_tree.**
 ```

 ```